A Unified Bayesian Framework for Modeling Measurement Error in Multinomial Data: Real Data Applications

-We investigated the estimated covariate associations for occupancy.
-Since occupancy is a binary outcome, the estimates plotted in Figure \ref{fig:occupancy} are interpreted as log odds ratios for occupancy at each site visit.
+We investigated the estimated covariate associations for occupancy in both models.
+The estimates plotted in Figure \ref{fig:occupancy} for $\boldsymbol{\beta}_{\eta}$ are interpreted as log odds ratios for occupancy at each site visit.
 Overall, the results were quite similar between the models.
-Neither method found much of an effect for time on occupancy.
-However, both models did find a decrease in the odds of occupancy for EPFU in 2019 compared to 2016, and DMZIP estimated an increase in the odds of occupancy for LANO in 2020 compared to 2016.
+Neither method found a strong effect for time on occupancy.
+However, both models estimated a decrease in the odds of occupancy for EPFU in 2019 compared to 2016, and DMZIP estimated an increase in the odds of occupancy for LANO in 2020 compared to 2016.
 We found that an increase in elevation was associated with an increase in the odds of occupancy for most species, with the exception of MYVO.
-We observed mostly negative associations between precipitation and occupancy, though most of the 95\% credible intervals contained 0 for both models.
+We observed mostly negative associations between precipitation and occupancy, although most of the 95\% credible intervals contained 0 for both models.
 The strongest relation was for MYCI, where a millimeter increase in precipitation was associated with a 95\% decrease in occupancy.
 EPFU, LACI, LANO, MYCA, MYCI, and MYYU were all found to have positive associations between temperature and occupancy.
 However, temperature was negatively associated with occupancy for MYVO.
+Temperature has previously been found to be associated with occupancy for EPFU, LACI, and LANO in a study conducted in North Carolina during the winter season \citep{parker2020species}.
 Typically the proposed method was more conservative than DMZIP with respect to parameter uncertainty for all covariate effects.